tyushin/TuringMachine/README.md

-#Turing machine with one-sided tape
+Turing machine with one-sided tape.